TheProjecter/twistedae/README.txt

 ========================================

 The twistedae project aims at running the Google App Engine SDK on top of the Twisted framework.
 Concurrent request handling is just one of the benefits.
-10gen's MongoDB App Engine Connector makes it easy to use MongoDB as datastore.
+It delivers the parts for building your own scalable app engine while staying compatible with Google's API.
+This allows the development of applications that can either run in your own or in Google's cloud.

 At this point the project is a proof of concept.
 It basically replaces the SDK's BaseHTTPServer with twisted.web and includes 10gen's datastore stub for